 The information obtained by companies in the data-driven marketing process is as follows:

-- Different demographic information such as name, address, age, gender in consumers
+- Different demographic information such as name, address, age, and gender in consumers

 - Information from the purchase history from delivery or sales systems